 With this incredible legacy, it’s no wonder there’s so much interest in riding along the routes taken by some of Italy’s greatest heroes, whether it’s where they have raced, were born or trained.
 From the hills of Piemonte where Coppi used to train, to Emilia Romagna where Pantani was born – riding these amazing roads will definitely make you feel like a part of history.

 The country’s most important professional race, Giro d’Italia, takes place every year and showcases some of the most challenging and thrilling riding in the world of professional cycling.
 Many get inspired to come and test their legs here and follow these routes to glory and the good news is many of our road cycling holidays in Italy include the iconic race stages and will make you feel like the star of your very own grand tour.

 Feeling inspired?
-Take a look at our full range of cycling trips in Italy to find out 52 ways to explore this iconic cycling destination on two wheels.
+Take a look at our full range of cycling trips in Italy to find out more than 40 ways to explore this iconic cycling destination on two wheels.